The Brutalist concrete house in East Sussex

 This monolithic house was an unconventional choice for its rural setting

 The uncompromising design of Megan and Adrian Corrigall’s concrete house in Lewes, East Sussex, garnered some criticism when it first appeared on Grand Designs in 2018.
-But following Kevin McCloud’s revisit in 2021, the monolithic house and its outdoor pool were surrounded by a lush garden and viewers warmed to the project.
+But three years later, when Kevin McCloud returned to see the finished house, viewers seemed to warm to the project.
+By then, the monolith and its outdoor pool were surrounded by lush vegetation.

 Concrete often gets a bad rap, but the couple are evangelical about its merits.
 ‘I always associate it with beauty,’ says Adrian, who has loved concrete skateparks and BMX tracks since he was a child.